hitoshi-watase/sercrod/docs/reference/directives/template.md

 - `*template` / `n-template` define templates.
 - The definition is non-rendering: the host element is used only as a prototype.
 - The template name is resolved through a shared helper that is also used by `*include`.
-- Each Nablla world keeps its own template registry.
+- Each Sercrod world keeps its own template registry.
 - A single element should not combine `*template` with other structural directives such as `*include`, `*import`, `*for`, or `*each`: `*template` always runs first, registers the template, and stops rendering that node, so the other directives on that same element never take effect.